-The Gemini Giant is a 28-foot tall muffler man who stands outside the Launching Pad restaurant in Wilmington, Illinois.
+The Gemini Giant is a 28-foot tall muffler man who stands on Route 66 outside the Launching Pad restaurant in Wilmington, Illinois.
 He weighs in at a whopping 438 pounds: not counting his base of the giant 80-foot rocket he holds in his hands!

 The Wilmington Gemini Giant has gone through some rough times, with an uncertain future, over the past few years.
 The Launching Pad closed down in 2010.
 With the drive in restaurant and muffler man statue for sale no one knew when, or if, it would reopen and what would happen to the Route 66 icon.

 In 2016, the restaurant went to auction, but failed to sell because the reserve wasn’t met.